OriBenAmram/Shoping-Cart/README.md

-# Kujero - Shopping cart app with React & TS
+# Kujero - shopping cart app with React & TypeScript.
-An app in which you can add couches (just random item I like...) to your cart, and editing it from the side bar as well (using useContext hook).
+I decided to create a shpping cart app with TS and some hooks I wanted to try.
+Keep reading to see those cool tools and my ***next project targets!***

 ![Homepage image](src/assets/imgs/blue.jpg "Homepage image")
 ___